Update and manage modules you created

 Update an existing module

-You can update an existing module in the Viam registry in one of two ways:
+You can update an existing module in the Viam Registry in one of two ways:

 Updating your module manually is appropriate for smaller projects, especially those with only one contributor.
 Updating your module automatically using CI is better suited for larger, ongoing projects, especially those with multiple contributors.